tari-project/wasm-template/project_templates/basic/README.md

 # {{ project-name }}

-This project is a Tari template project that can contain multiple sub-projects.
+This project is a Tari template project that can contain multiple WASM template sub-projects.